 (Note) In fiscal 2020, the unit of group analysis was changed from 10 persons to five persons.
+The methods was changed from 6 persons to five persons.
 The method for calculation of figures in an organization (calculated for each of the divisions, groups, plants, sections and other units) was also revised